HaroldAIMS/AnalysisPredictionKenyanCrops/README.md

 # AnalysisPredictionKenyanCrops
-IIP project group 3, we should analyze and predict kenyan crops
+IIP project group 3, we should analyze and predict kenyan food crops market prices